Skip to main content

 AIB is a non-profit member organisation

-AIB currently has 42 members from 36 European countries (EU, EEA and Energy Community member states).
+AIB has 42 members from 36 European countries (EU, EEA and Energy Community member states) in June 2026.
 All are Issuing Bodies appointed by their government to administer a system for Guarantees of Origin (GOs) for electricity and gas.

 There are 15 formal Gas Scheme group members: E-Control, Austria; Brugel, Belgium-Brussels; OTE, Czechia; Elering, Estonia; Gasgrid, Finland; GSE, Italy; Conexus, Latvia; VertiCer, Netherlands; REN, Portugal; Enagas GTS, Spain; Pronovo, Switzerland; Amber Grid, Lithuania; EEX, France; SPP Distribucia, Slovakia; MEKH, Hungary - all connected to the AIB Hub.